Support The Moscow Times!

 Nemtsova said FDLV receives its funding from an unnamed Russian-born tech entrepreneur, who asked to keep his name secret “for the time being.”

-“His name is unknown to the general public and he has never been involved in the systemic support for civil society and media,” she wrote.
+“His name is unknown to the general public and he has never been involved in the organized support of civil society and media,” she wrote.

 FDLV’s website lists Nemtsova as its director of grants management and operations and Yale graduate student Tanya Kotelnykova as its president and executive director.
-The foundation, which says its priority is to create a “more resilient media ecosystem,” opened a call for grant applications until Dec.
+The foundation, which says its priority is to create a “more resilient media ecosystem,” opened a call for grant applications with a deadline of Dec.
 1.

 Sign up for our free weekly newsletter